 - Central Sleep Apnea (CSA): Central sleep apnea happens when the baby’s body decreases or stops its effort to breathe as the brain fails to signal the related muscles to breathe.
 This happens due to some issues in the brain or in the heart.
 It is most commonly contracted by children older than one year.

 - Mixed Apnea: As the name implies, this is a combination of OSA and CSA.
-In this type, a central apnea will be straight away followed by an obstructive apnea.
+In this type, a central apnea will be straight away, followed by an obstructive apnea.
 Small premature infants used to contract this type of apnea.

-How Frequently Sleep Apnea Is Found In Babies?
+How Frequently Is Sleep Apnea Found In Babies?

-Sleep apnea is not a rare issue among the premature babies and that too who weigh less than 2.2 pounds.
+Sleep apnea is not a rare issue among premature babies and that too, who weigh less than 2.2 pounds.
 The preterm infants are more likely to suffer from this issue when compared to the full-term infants and those who are under six months of age.
-Sleep apnea is called as apnea of prematurity in the babies born before 37 weeks of pregnancy.
+Sleep apnea is called apnea of prematurity in the babies born before 37 weeks of pregnancy.
 While babies born at 37 weeks and after will have the apnea of infancy.